 A taxpayer may either select the standard deduction or declare itemized deductions.
 In either case, the taxpayer may also declare special deductions.
-Please refer to table above for the standard deduction amounts allowed for the 2016 and 2017 tax years.
+Please refer to table above for the standard deduction amounts allowed for the 2019 tax year.

 • Allowable itemized deductions: